hermangroup/docs/wallets/paper.rst

 .. figure:: img/paper-encrypted.png
    :width: 400px

-   Encrypted paper wallet generated using Dash Paper Wallet Generator
+   Encrypted paper wallet generated using Historia Paper Wallet Generator

 Sending to a paper wallet and viewing the balance
 -------------------------------------------------

-You can send Dash to a paper wallet address in the same way as to any other Dash address.
+You can send Historia to a paper wallet address in the same way as to any other Historia address.
 See the documentation for your wallet if you do not know how to do this.
-For this example, 0.05 Dash (minus transaction fee) has been sent to the paper wallet address.
+For this example, 0.05 Historia (minus transaction fee) has been sent to the paper wallet address.
 Anyone with knowledge of the public address is able to see the balance of the wallet using a block explorer, but only someone with knowledge of the private key can access